 Admission to our Ph.D. program is granted at both the college and school or department level.

 Applications will be reviewed carefully for evidence of qualification for the Ph.D. program and applicants may be interviewed, if necessary.

-If you wish to be considered for a fellowship award, you must submit a complete application, including an official GRE and TOEFL/IELTS test score (if applicable), by December 17, 2021.
+If you wish to be considered for a fellowship award, you must submit a complete application, including an official GRE and TOEFL/IELTS test score (if applicable).
 Fellowship awards are only available to students applying for the Fall semester, and are very limited.
 If you are not applying for financial aid, you may continue to apply, as we offer rolling admissions.

 - GRE Verbal: 140

 Please note, meeting the GRE minimum score requirements does not guarantee admission to the program.

 - Submit the University of Florida Online Application

 - Applicants will be responsible for the non-refundable $30 application fee payable by credit card online at the time of application.

 - Official transcripts from all post-secondary institutions attended (mailed by you or, preferably, your post secondary institutions directly to the Office of Admissions at the address listed below).